 We also use a variety of ground, ship and space shuttle data for validating and characterizing clouds and aerosols.
 These include AERONET, AIRS PM2.5, IMPROVE, SMART, and MAPS.

-We also use insitu data from aircrafts to study aerosols and clouds during field campaigns such as SCAR-B, PRIDE, UAE^2, SAFARI, ACE-Asia to improve and refine satellite algorithms.
+We also use insitu data from aircrafts to study aerosols and clouds during field campaigns such as SCAR-B, PRIDE, UAE^2, SAFARI, ACE-Asia, DABEX, GERBILS,to improve and refine satellite algorithms.

-Recently our group has also used mesoscale models for studying processes related to clouds and aerosols.
+Our group also uses numerical models (WRF-CHEM, RAMS) for studying processes related to clouds and aerosols.

 Our research has been published in national and international journals such as Geophysical Research Letters, International Journal of Remote Sensing, Journal of Applied Meteorology, Tellus B, Journal of Atmospheric Sciences and other journals.